fluxcd/flux2/docs/guides/installation.md

 ```

 The source-controller will pull the changes on the cluster, then the kustomize-controller
-will perform a rolling update of all toolkit components including itself.
+will perform a rolling update of all Flux components including itself.

 ## Dev install

-For testing purposes you can install the toolkit without storing its manifests in a Git repository.
+For testing purposes you can install Flux without storing its manifests in a Git repository.

 Here is the equivalent to `fluxctl install`: